 UoB Investment Portfolios

 The University of Birmingham is committed to maintaining high environmental, social and governance (ESG) standards across its investment portfolios.
-The University’s investment portfolios and cash holdings totalled £344m as at 31 July 2023, a combined total of the University Investment Fund and cash holdings £224m and the Long Term Endowment Fund £120m.
+The University’s cash and cash equivalents and investment holdings totalled £346m as at 30 April 2024, a combined total of the cash and cash equivalents holdings £207m and the Long-Term Fund £139m.

 Responsible Investment

 Since 2019, the University has transitioned its investment assets into ethical and sustainable investment funds.
 These funds heavily restrict or exclude investments in companies deriving revenue from the following areas: carbon and fossil fuels, defence and weapons, alcohol, tobacco, gambling, adult entertainment and high-interest lending.
-Investment in fossil fuel related companies represents less than 0.5% of the University’s investment assets as at 31.07.2023.
-The current investment in fossil fuel related companies is less than £1m.
+The University’s indirect investment in fossil fuel related companies represents less than 0.5% of the University’s investment assets as at 30 April 2024.
+The current indirect investment in fossil fuel related companies is less than £1m.

 The University has agreed to proactively pursue ethical investment fund options, where suitable investment vehicles are available, and where investment returns would be consistent with the University’s charitable objectives.